hsorby/mapclient-docs/MAP-plugin.rst

      need to be overridden.
  * _configuredObserver
      A method to call to let the framework know that the step configuration has finished.
+ * _identifierOccursCount
+     A method to call to determine the number of identifiers with the given value.
+This method can be used to decide whether the current identifier is unique across the workflow.
  * addPort
      Adds a port to the step, the port is defined using an RDF triple.
 See the Ports section for more information.
- * canConnect(self, other)
-     A method to determine if a port on this step can be connected to a port on the other step.
-In most cases this method will not need to be overridden.
  * getName(self)
      Returns the '_name' attribute if it is set otherwise returns the class name.
 In most cases this method will not need to be overridden.